-Demographics: More than 300 million users, and counting, are sharing up to 60 million posts a day on Instagram.
+More than 300 million users are sharing up to 60 million posts a day on Instagram.
 The platform is nearly evenly split between male and female users, with slightly more women than men.
-Instagram is notably more popular amongst younger demographics, with 53% of 18-29 year olds, 25% of 30-49 year olds, 11% of 50-64 year olds, and only 6% of those 65+ on the platform.
+Instagram is notably more popular amongst younger demographics.
+Roughly 53% of 18-29 year olds, 25% of 30-49 year olds, 11% of 50-64 year olds, and only 6% of those 65+ are on the platform.

-LinkedIn is similar to Pinterest in the sense that it has a lot of potential to be really great for video marketing, but still has a long way to go before that will come to fruition.
+LinkedIn is similar to Pinterest in that it has the potential to be really great for video marketing.
+However, it still has a long way to go.
 To their credit, they have made some big strides recently, such as introducing autoplaying video in the timeline.
-They also completely refreshed their mobile app, and introduced a more modern, streamlined user interface, which will only encourage more video viewing for users on phones.
+They also completely refreshed their mobile app.
+The more modern, streamlined user interface will only encourage more video viewing for users on phones.

-Importantly, LinkedIn doesn’t support native video, meaning you can’t use their app to record a video, or upload a video directly to their platform.
+Importantly, LinkedIn doesn’t support native video.
+That means you can’t use their app to record a video, or upload a video directly to their platform.
 Since you can only share links to your videos, you need to ensure the page containing your video is properly setup with the correct metadata so that LinkedIn will pull the correct information about the video when generating your post.

-Demographics: Their recent updates to video in the newsfeed, along with their mature and relatively affluent user base, make them an excellent choice for many video marketers, especially for B2B companies.
-Evenly split between men and women, LinkedIn’s 347 million-strong user base is also more evenly distributed by age.
+Evenly split between men and women, LinkedIn’s 347 million-strong user base is evenly distributed by age.
 Roughly 30% of people ages 30-64 use the platform, while 23% of those 18-29 and 21% of adults over 65 use LinkedIn.

-Twitter is a great home for video, with easy support for native video, autoplaying videos in the timeline, great promotional options, and decent organic reach through hashtags.
+Twitter is a great home for video.
+It offers easy support for native video, autoplaying videos in the timeline, great promotional options, and organic reach through hashtags.
 It’s really just a crying shame about that stagnant user growth.

-It’s hard to say whether some of the changes they are making to how tweets are displayed will work in your favor in the long run.
-For instance, the While You Were Away feature, which surfaces tweets similar to those you’ve engaged with in the past, seems like it could be a good thing.
-However, all the tinkering that’s happening could alienate their core users, and without any meaningful new user growth, that could make Twitter less attractive down the road.
+It’s hard to say how some of the changes to how tweets are displayed will work out in the long run.
+Importantly, too much change could alienate their core users.
+Without any meaningful new user growth, that could make Twitter less attractive down the road.

-Demographics: Unlike the other platforms, Twitter counts more male users than female, with 24% of men who are online using Twitter, compared to 21% of women.
-Their user base tends to be on the younger side, with 37% of people ages 18-39, 25% of those 30-49, 12% of 50-64 year olds, and 10% of those over 65 using Twitter.
+Twitter counts more male users than female, with 24% of men who are online using Twitter, compared to 21% of women.
+Their user base tends to be on the younger side, too.
+In terms of age, 37% of people ages 18-39, 25% of those 30-49, 12% of 50-64 year olds, and 10% of those over 65 are using Twitter.

 Are any of these platforms working particularly well, or maybe not so well, for your campaigns?
 We’d love to hear from you in the comments!

-Note: We purposefully did not include messaging apps in this analysis, since they have specific nuances that deserve their own analysis.
+Note: We purposefully did not include messaging apps in this analysis.
+They have specific nuances that deserve their own analysis.
 Look for that in a future post!